-Many from the Winchester community believe that the renovation and expansion of the historic Douglas School on North Kent Street, which played an important role in the Black community, is long overdue. *
+Many from the Winchester community believed that the renovation and expansion of the historic Douglas School on North Kent Street, which played an important role in the Black community, was long overdue. *

 Shockey renovated and repurposed the 1927 and 1941 portions of the building, removing newer additions built in 1951 and 1961, and constructing a new structure for office space.
 The new ops building is a pre-engineered metal building, allowing for a clearspan interior and more flexibility for interior layout.

 Built in 1927 as a “separate but equal” school for African American students, regional historians say it may have been named for Frederick Douglass, despite the spelling difference.
-Winchester City Schools recently relocated its administrative offices to the completed building.
+Douglas School is listed on the Virginia Landmarks Register and on the National Register of Historic Places.

 * Source: Winchester Star